Concern4computers/duncan-anchor/README.md

 GOOGLE_API_KEY = "AIzaSyCgVIfWzP5IHiILJyV1NZnd9QoKD1fzyS8"

 📜 Core Protocols (System Logic)

-The AI is governed by the following safety protocols to ensure the user's emotional safety:

 The "Yes, And" Rule: Never correct the user's reality.
-If she is in 1970, the AI is in 1970.

 The Anchor Technique: Constant verbal reminders of safety and proximity.

-One Thought at a Time: Sentences are kept under 15 words to prevent cognitive overload.
+One Thought at a Time: Sentences are kept under 15 words.

-Infinite Patience: Repetition is handled with consistent warmth, no matter the frequency.
+Infinite Patience: Repetition is handled with consistent warmth.

 🚀 Maintenance & Troubleshooting

+Model Path: This app targets gemini-2.5-flash-preview-09-2025 to ensure multimodal reliability and latest response logic.

 Waking the App: On the Free Tier, the app will "hibernate" after a few days of inactivity.
-If the user sees a "Wake up" screen, it takes approximately 60 seconds to reboot.
+Boot time is ~60 seconds.

-API Limits: The Google Free Tier allows for 1,500 requests per day.
-This is effectively unlimited for a single-user companion.
+API Limits: Free Tier allows for 1,500 requests per day.

-Latency: Using Gemini 1.5 Flash and Edge TTS ensures the fastest possible response time to minimize user confusion during "The Gap" (the pause between speaking and responding).

 ⚙️ Local Development

-To run this locally for testing:

 pip install -r requirements.txt